 Life throws curve balls so hard it knocks the bat out of your hands.

-When this happens, use it as an opportunity to pick up a bigger bat.
+When this happens, pick up a bigger bat.